DavidBeh/typst-packages/code-extraction/console.typ

 }

 The following misses a space and the convential newline after program termination.
+(Tag: `bug`).
+As line 6 it was commented out in the source file, it does appear the same in the code snippet, unfortunately.

 #includefile("test.cs", tag: "bug")

-This is fixed in the following:
+This is fixed in the following.
+(Tag: `fix`)

 #includefile("test.cs", tag: "fix")